Are you ready to turn your passion into profit? If you’re wondering how to make money on YouTube, you’re in the right place.

 YouTubers can then include links onscreen, in the comments, or in the description.
 When viewers click on it and buy from it, creators can make a percentage of the sale.

-Make sure to get to know your audience.
-Learn their preferences and promote products that they are likely to use and appreciate.
+Make sure to learn their preferences and promote products they are likely to use and appreciate.
 Staying true to your niche helps ensure authenticity.
 If you’re watching a YouTube video about a woodworking project, it would be weird if the host suddenly encouraged you to buy a trampoline.

 #4 – Sell merchandise from your YouTube channel